mikich-k2v/K2View-Academy/articles/TDM/tdm_implementation/11_tdm_implementation_using_generic_flows.md

 ### Step 4 - Create the Sequence Creation Flows

-Since sequences are required when populating a target DB, setting and intiating sequences is a mandatory part of creating a TDM implementation.
+Since sequences are required when populating a target DB, setting and initiating sequences is a mandatory part of creating a TDM implementation.
 These flows must be defined in the Shared Objects of your project since they must be available across various Logical Units.

 Examples of sequence flow initiations can be found in the TDM demo project.